VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 00.05.01 =

+As requested.
+We are adding functionality for a pro-version to remove the branding on demand.
+Contact on Facebook for details as it takes time for Envato approval.
+This has little functionality except some built in ground word for new planned function for new functionality such as referrals and custom miner work.

 = 00.04.18 =

 Added percent ownership to leaderboards as percent=yes in the shortcode attribute options.
 Now you can see percentage of point ownership without pulling out Excel.